Oat Drink

 Among the lowest

-Environmental comparison of powdered oat milk and premix oat milk, showing how processing energy often outweighs transport and packaging savings.
+Environmental comparison of Oat Powder and Oat Premix, showing how processing energy often outweighs transport and packaging savings.

 What this means: Reducing transport weight helps, but avoiding energy-intensive drying has a bigger impact on overall footprint.